TimothyJWilson/dropContentButton/README.md

 <br><br>

 The script below will add a button to your page where you can then drop HTML content to the page.
-Content will be rendered.<br><br>
+Contents will then be rendered.<br><br>

 <html>
 <head></head>